 Peruvian Old Lady

-Espostoa melanostele (Vaupel) Borg is the correct and accepted scientific name for this species of cactus in the Cactaceae Family.
-It was named and described by John Borg in Cacti in 1937.
+Espostoa melanostele (Vaupel) Borg, was named and described by John Borg in Cacti in 1937.
 It was first named Cephalocereus melanostele Vaupel and described by Friedrich Karl Johann Vaupel in Botanische Jahrbuecher fuer Systematik in 1913.

 Espostoa melanostele subsp. nana (F.Ritter) G.J.Charles is an accepted infraspecific name for this species.
 It was described as such by Graham Charles in Cactaceae Systematics Initiatives in 2002.
 It was first named and described as a separate species, Espostoa nana F.Ritter by Friedrich Ritter in Taxon in 1964.

-Binghamia melanostele (Vaupel) Britton & Rose-Named and described by Nathaniel Lord Britton and Joseph Nelson Rose in Cactaceae in 1920.
-Cephalocereus melanostele Vaupel was the basionym.
+The genus, Espostoa Britton & Rose, was named and described as such by Nathaniel Lord Britton and Joseph Nelson Rose in Cactaceae in 1920.

 The Espostoa melanostele I brought home was in a 2 1/4” tall x 2 1/2” diameter pot (4 oz.).
 The plant measured approximately 2 3/4” tall x 1 3/4” wide.
 The label says: